-The proposed project action area is likely used by the endangered Gulf sturgeon but does not occur within critical habitat for the Gulf sturgeon.
-Gulf sturgeon mortality may occur from certain in-water activities including boat traffic.
-However, Gulf sturgeon are mobile and will likely avoid the area due to project activity and noise.
-Potential impacts from construction activities will be mitigated by imposing work restrictions during sensitive time periods (i.e., spawning, migration, staging, feeding) when sturgeon are most vulnerable to mortalities from in-water construction activity and following other protective guidelines for in-water construction activity such as the Sea turtle and Smalltooth Sawfish Construction Conditions (NOAA, 2006 - See Appendix B) and Standard Manatee Conditions for In-water Work (FWC, 2011 - See Appendix C).
-As a result, operations associated with this project are not likely to be detectable or measurable so will be insignificant for Gulf sturgeon and the project may affect, but is not likely to adversely affect and will not jeopardize the continued existence of the species.
+The proposed project action area is likely used by the endangered Gulf sturgeon but does not occur within a designated critical habitat unit for Gulf sturgeon.
+Gulf sturgeon mortality may occur from certain inwater activities including boat traffic.
+In addition, because Gulf sturgeon are mobile, and the area is heavily trafficked as a result of the existing marina, they will likely avoid the area due to project activity and noise.
+To help further avoid potential impacts to Gulf sturgeon the protective guidelines for in-water construction activity from the Sea turtle and Smalltooth Sawfish Construction Conditions (NOAA, 2006 - See Appendix B) and Standard Manatee Conditions for In-water Work (FWC, 2011 - See Appendix C) will be implemented during all in-water construction activities.
+Therefore, restoration operations associated with this project may affect, but are not likely to adversely affect and will not jeopardize the continued existence of the species.

 The proposed action was evaluated for impacts to 5 threatened or endangered sea turtles (Green, Loggerhead, Hawksbill, Leatherback, and Kemp's Ridley).
-The proposed project action area does not contain designated critical habitat or suitable nesting habitat for sea turtles and therefore no effects to critical habitat are anticipated.
+The proposed project action area does not contain designated critical habitat or suitable nesting habitat for sea turtles and therefore no effects are anticipated.
 However, in-water impacts to sea turtles using the proposed action area could occur.
-Sea turtle mortality may occur from certain in-water activities including boat traffic.
+Sea turtle mortality may occur from certain in-water activities including boat traffic associated with the construction of the pier.
 However, sea turtles are mobile and will likely avoid the area due to project activity and noise.
-Potential impacts may be avoided by requiring compliance during all in-water activities with the Sea turtle and Smalltooth Sawfish Construction Conditions (NOAA, 2006 - See Appendix B) and Standard Manatee Conditions for In-water Work (FWC, 2011 - See Appendix C).
-Additionally, project components would be constructed close to the shoreline in St. Andrews Bay as opposed to directly in Gulf waters and are therefore not expected to impede sea turtle migratory routes.
-Therefore, restoration operations associated with this project are not likely to be detectable or measurable so will be insignificant for sea turtles and the project may affect, but is not likely to adversely affect and will not jeopardize the continued existence of these sea turtle species.
+Potential impacts from project construction will also be avoided by requiring compliance during all in-water activities with the Sea turtle and Smalltooth Sawfish Construction Guidelines (NOAA, 2006 - Appendix B) and Standard Manatee Conditions for In-water Work (FWC, 2011 - Appendix C).
+Additionally, project components would be constructed close to the shoreline and existing marina facilities and are therefore not expected to impede sea turtle migratory routes, especially as these areas are located on the inland shoreline side of St. Andrew Bay.
+Therefore, restoration operations associated with this project may affect, but are not likely to adversely affect, and will not jeopardize the continued existence of these sea turtle species.

 The 2009 recovery plan for Smalltooth sawfish (NMFS, 2009a) notes "Currently, smalltooth sawfish can only be found with any regularity in south Florida between the Caloosahatchee River and the Florida Keys".
 However, there have been infrequent (i.e., less than one per year) reported sightings of Smalltooth sawfish in Florida Panhandle with the most reports coming from Apalachicola Bay (6 from 2001-2008).
-As a result, of the low probability of exposure during construction of the fishing pier, the mobility of Smalltooth sawfish and the unlikely nature of any subsequent impacts combined with the project's adherence to the with Sea turtle and Smalltooth Sawfish Construction Conditions (NOAA, 2006 - See Appendix B) we conclude impacts to Smalltooth sawfish are likely to be insignificant and not likely to adversely affect or jeopardize the continued existence of Smalltooth sawfish.
+As a result, of the low probability of exposure during construction of the fishing pier, the boat ramp and the staging docks, the mobility of Smalltooth sawfish and the unlikely nature of any subsequent impacts combined with the project's adherence to the with Sea Turtle and Smalltooth Sawfish Construction Conditions (NOAA, 2006 - See Appendix B) we conclude impacts to Smalltooth sawfish are likely to be insignificant and not likely to adversely affect or jeopardize the continued existence of Smalltooth sawfish.